Talking to Elektra Papadopoulos, M.D., MPH, Associate Director, Clinical Outcome Assessments Staff, Office of New Drugs, CDER, FDA

 As part of its continued effort to foster patient-focused drug development, FDA’s Center for Drug Evaluation and Research (CDER) is announcing the publication of an updated compendium of clinical outcome assessments (COAs) since launch of a pilot program in 2016 to promote the use of patient-focused outcome measurement in drug development.

-Elektra Papadopoulos, who is the associate director for the Clinical Outcomes Assessment staff in CDER’s Office of New Drugs, provides details about the COA Compendium.
+Elektra Papadopoulos, who is the Deputy Director of the Division of Clinical Outcomes Assessment in CDER’s Office of New Drugs, provides details about the COA Compendium.

 Let’s start with the basics.
 What is patient-focused outcome measurement about?